KiddLab/QuicK-mer2/README.md

 ## Tutorial
 We have written a tutorial that provides instructions for analyzing a sample from the 1000 Genomes Project and also includes sample output results.
-Please check out the tutorial at [tutorial.md]
+Please check out the [tutorial](tutorial.md) for step by step instructions.
+Sample output can be found in [tutorial-sample-results/](tutorial-sample-results/)